melontini/andromeda-wiki/docs/misc.md

 ## Tiny Storage 📦 <Badge type="warning" text="Experimental" /> <Badge type="tip" text="^1.7.0" />

-Allows you to store items in the 2x2 crafting space.
+Store items in the 2x2 crafting space!

 By default, this option will follow the `keepInventory` game rule, but can be configured to always keep the items.